Occlusion: Orthopedic Perspectives

 THE MAXILLO-MANDIBULAR JOINT

 The dental occlusion functions in many ways like a synovial joint that has been re-engineered to house teeth on its articular surfaces.
-Resiliency is provided by the fluid dynamics of the periodontal ligament spaces rather than layers of soft tissues, functionally stimulated circulation is created by the alternating hydraulic pressures in the periodontal ligament spaces rather than by expressing and reabsorbing fluids at the cartilage surfaces (weeping lubrication), protective neuromuscular reflexes respond to a vast network of mechanoreceptors surrounding all of the tooth roots instead of just those lining the joint periphery and ligament attachments, and congruence (goodness of fit) in the close packed position and throughout the normal functional range of motion is created and maintained by adaptive shifting of teeth and then refined by occlusal wear rather than by bone remodeling.
+In the articular surface of the maxillo-mandibular joint, resiliency is provided by the fluid dynamics of the periodontal ligament spaces rather than layers of soft tissues, functionally stimulated circulation is created by the alternating hydraulic pressures in the periodontal ligament spaces rather than by expressing and reabsorbing fluids at the cartilage surfaces (weeping lubrication), protective neuromuscular reflexes respond to a vast network of mechanoreceptors surrounding all of the tooth roots instead of just those lining the joint periphery and ligament attachments, and congruence (goodness of fit) in the close packed position and throughout the normal functional range of motion is created and maintained by adaptive shifting of teeth and occlusal wear rather than bone remodeling.

-The most important source of these compressive forces is bracing.
-This stabilizing of the mandible occurs hundreds and often thousands of times a day when the elevator muscles clamp the mandible forcefully up against the maxilla through the medium of the occlusal table.
-During swallowing, the braced mandible provides a stable framework against which the suprahyoid, pharyngeal, and tongue muscles can pull on the nearby tissues to create a wave of contraction.
-During trauma, bracing of the mandible provides a critical role by preventing a blow to the protruding chin from driving the condyles like a hammer into the vital structures of the inner ear and the temporal lobes.
-For postural stability, bracing the mandible fixes it to the cranium and thereby enables the anterior chain of postural muscles to pull down on the front of the head by pulling down on the mandible.
+The most important source of biting forces is mandibular bracing.
+It occurs at least hundreds of times a day when the elevator muscles stabilize the mandible by clamping it forcefully up against the maxilla through the medium of the occlusal table.
+During swallowing, the braced mandible provides a stable framework against which the suprahyoid, pharyngeal, and tongue muscles can pull to create a wave of contraction.
+During trauma, bracing of the mandible prevents a blow to the protruding chin from driving the condyles like a hammer into the vital structures of the inner ear and the temporal lobes.
+For postural stability, bracing fixes the mandible to the cranium and thereby enables the anterior chain of postural muscles to pull down on the front of the head by pulling down on the mandible.

 THE HABITUAL MANDIBULAR BRACING AREA (HMBA)